Q-balls in Non-Minimally Coupled Palatini Inflation and their Implications for Cosmology: An Analytical Approximation to the Q-ball Solution

 This does not reproduce the numerical result $E/Q = \omega$, which is observed to be true up to a very small deviation when $\phi_{0} \gg M_{Pl}/\sqrt{\xi}$, although the magnitude from \eq{e106} is correct.
 However, this is not surprising, as we only integrate $E$ and $Q$ to $r = r_{Q}/2$.
 In the next section we will derive an exact expression for $E/Q$ in terms of $\phi(r)$ that will allow us to use the analytical approximation to accurately model the behaviour of $E/Q$ as a function of $\phi_{0}$.

 In Figures 6 and 8 we show the analytical approximate solution for $\phi$, \eq{e100}, as a function of $r$.
 Comparing with the numerical solutions shown in Figures 5 and 7, we see that the analytical approximation closely follows the numerical solution for small $r$ and is a good fit to the exact solution for $r < r_{Q}$ in the case where $\phi_{0} >> M_{pl}/\sqrt{\xi}$ , but it becomes a poor match when $\phi_{0}$ approaches $M_{Pl}/\sqrt{\xi}$.
+Therefore $r_Q$ gives a good estimate of the Q-ball radius when $phi_0$ is large.
 This shows that it is reasonable to use the analytical approximation to estimate of the properties of the larger $\phi_{0}$ Q-balls.

 Table $3$ shows the estimates of the energy and charge calculated using the analytical approximation expressions \eq{e104} and \eq{e105}.
 Comparing these data to those in Tables 1 and 2 we can see that the analytical estimates consistently underestimate the energy and charge compared to the numerical results by about an order of magnitude for most of the Q-balls.
 Since the analytical estimates of $E$ and $Q$ are valid up to about $r = r_{Q}/2$, it makes sense that this would provide an underestimate of the energy and charge by a factor of around $(1/2)^{3} \sim 0.1$.
 For the smallest $\phi_{0}$ Q-balls the underestimate is much greater, and the analytical approximation does not provide a reliable estimate of the energy and charge.
 This is consistent with the poor fit of the analytical Q-ball profile $\phi(r)$ to the numerical profile when $\phi_{0}$ is close to the plateau limit.
 The analytical approximation is therefore a good approximation for the larger $\phi_{0}$ Q-balls, and can be used to deduce their parameter dependence.